 Stopping on Yellow

-Tuesday, June 17, 2008 at 2:17PM From a web search for information on this wildflower, it’s easy to see that it is best known for its use in herbal medicine.
+From a web search for information on this wildflower, it’s easy to see that it is best known for its use in herbal medicine.
 It is one of those “external use only” plants, rubbed on the skin in hopes of soothing all manner of owies—scrapes, bruises, sprains, muscle pain, chapped lips, irritated nostrils, acne, burns, sores, and eczema.
-And apparently (Move over, Rogaine!), applied to the scalp, arnica makes hair grow.
-It has the potential, however, to be one of those cures that is worse than the disease.
-It’s warning label should say, “May produce severe inflammation,” so you may want to think twice before using it, especially for your irritated nostrils.
+What’s more, applied to the scalp, arnica makes hair grow, so look out, Rogaine!
+It has the potential, however, to be a cure that is worse than the disease.
+With a warning lable that says, “May produce severe inflammation,” you may want to think twice before using it, especially for your irritated nostrils.

 Reader Comments (4)